zviels/interactive-form/README.md

 - Added conditional error messages to most required fields.
 - Made the "Expiration Month" and "Expiration Year" fields required.
 - Made the error messages appear when a user tries to submit the form with invalid or incomplete information.
+- Added an obvious 'focus' state when tabbing through the activities.
+I used the "focus" CSS class for this.

 ## Real Time Validation & Conditional Error Messages